mauro-farina/italian-draughts/README.md

 -> the [CommandParser.java](https://github.com/mauro-farina/italian-draughts/blob/main/src/main/java/it/units/inginf/italiandraughts/CommandParser.java) class, given a string representing a command, this class returns the type of associated command;

--> the packege [it.units.inginf.italiandraughts.board](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/board) contains all the classes that represent the board and its components (Piece, Square, and others);
+-> the package [it.units.inginf.italiandraughts.board](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/board) contains all the classes that represent the board and its components (Piece, Square, and others);

--> the packege [it.units.inginf.italiandraughts.commands](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/commands) contains all the classes that model the various types of commands and the class to execute them (CommandRunner);
+-> the package [it.units.inginf.italiandraughts.commands](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/commands) contains all the classes that model the various types of commands and the class to execute them (CommandRunner);

--> the packege [it.units.inginf.italiandraughts.exception](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/exception) contains all the classes that model the various types of exceptions that can occur in all other classes;
+-> the package [it.units.inginf.italiandraughts.exception](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/exception) contains all the classes that model the various types of exceptions that can occur in all other classes;

--> the packege [it.units.inginf.italiandraughts.game](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/game) manages the game and models other useful concepts for the game itself such as Player, GameState, ObligatoryCapture and others;
+-> the package [it.units.inginf.italiandraughts.game](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/game) manages the game and models other useful concepts for the game itself such as Player, GameState, ObligatoryCapture and others;

--> the packege [it.units.inginf.italiandraughts.io](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/io) deals with managing the input and output systems that will be used in the Main and in the Game;
+-> the package [it.units.inginf.italiandraughts.io](https://github.com/mauro-farina/italian-draughts/tree/main/src/main/java/it/units/inginf/italiandraughts/io) deals with managing the input and output systems that will be used in the Main and in the Game;

 The [test](https://github.com/mauro-farina/italian-draughts/tree/main/src/test/java/it/units/inginf/italiandraughts) folder contains many test classes associated with individual classes contained in the main folder.